Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 If a code search tool already exists such as Hound or OpenGrok, our code search comparison guide highlights the strengths and weaknesses of your current code search tool in comparison with Sourcegraph

 [**3.
 See how our customers use Sourcegraph**](https://docs.sourcegraph.com/user/tour)<br />
-See examples of how developers at companies such as Uber, Lyft, and Yelp depend on Sourcegraph everyday.
+See examples of how developers at companies such as Uber, Lyft, and Yelp depend on Sourcegraph every day.

 <div id="search"></div>